wheelodex/entry-points-txt/README.rst

 .. code:: python

-    class EntryPoint(NamedTuple)
+    class EntryPoint

-A representation of an entry point as a namedtuple.
+A representation of an entry point as a dataclass.
 Instances have the following attributes and methods:

 ``group: str``